magicmonkey/lifxjs/Protocol.md

                   of the colour).
  * Bytes 41 - 42: These are the "luminance" (ie the brightness)
  * Bytes 43 - 44: Unknown, but these seem to always be 0xac 0x0d
- * Bytes 45 - 46: Unknown, but these seem to be 0x90 0x01 or 0x13 0x05
+ * Bytes 45 - 46: These say how long the fade should take.
  * Bytes 47 - 48: Unknown, but always zeroes

-I would guess that some of the unknown bytes (maybe 45,46?) are to do with how fast the bulbs fade from their current state to the target state.

 ## Feedback messages